Benefits of Dual-Military CouplesUpdated: May 30, 2023

 However, in a mil-to-mil couple, a spouse on active duty who also qualifies for basic pay and BAH “can not be considered a dependent for housing allowance purposes,” according to the DOD.

 Instead, both service members receive the individual BAH rate.
 If they have a dependent between them, the service members can choose which spouse will receive the with-dependent rate and which will receive the individual rate.

-The Joint Travel Regulations (JTR), chapters eight through 10, detail the federal regulations governing BAH, including guidance on how a dual-military BAH is paid to dual-military couples.
+The Joint Travel Regulation (JTR), chapters 8-10, details the federal regulations governing BAH, including guidance on how a dual-military BAH is paid to dual-military couples.

 Better Housing for Married Troops

 According to Military OneSource, enlisted single service members often live in the barracks.
 They may share a bedroom and will usually share a bathroom.
 They have to pick up their mail and packages in the mail room and are subject to weekly room checks.
 As they climb the ranks, they may qualify for other housing options.
 Depending on their branch of service, this may occur with pay grades above E-4 or E-5.

 Married troops (dual-military or not) have more choices – regardless of rank – including privatized, on-base housing; government-owned military installation housing and housing in the local community, according to Military OneSource.